Global stock markets mixed ahead of US jobs data - ExBulletin

-BEIJING (AP) Global stock markets and Wall Street futures were mixed on Friday ahead of an update on the U.S. jobs market as the Federal Reserve ponders whether further rate hikes are needed to calm the surge in inflation.
+BEIJING Global stock markets and Wall Street futures were mixed on Friday ahead of an update on the U.S. jobs market as the Federal Reserve ponders whether further rate hikes are needed to cool the surge in l ‘inflation.

-London, Paris and Frankfurt were down while Shanghai and Tokyo were up.
-Oil prices have fallen.

 Investors were eagerly awaiting the monthly U.S. jobs numbers for possible signs of weakness that could prompt the Fed to decide it needs to ease rate hikes to calm inflation.
 Other data suggests the economy is slowing, which should reduce upward pressure on prices.